 I first met Chris Cornell in 1994 when Soundgarden were headlining the Big Day Out tour in Australia.
 I’d heard that they could be grumpy buggers, difficult to work with, which didn’t bode well for a week spent following them around for a magazine assignment.
 But despite the band having acquired the nickname ‘Frowngarden’, we got along famously.
 The memories from that week come flooding back to me now; good times, watching from the side of the stage as Chris sang his heart out into the setting sun, sitting on Sydney’s Coogee Beach at night, sharing jokes and cigarettes as the waves broke gently against the shore, hanging out in bars shooting the shit about motorcycles, music, life in general…

 You meet a lot of rock stars in this job, some great, some disappointing.
-You make a lot of acquaintances, your best friends so long as you’re flattering them, but rarely do you make genuine friends who’ll be there for you when you have nothing to offer, asking nothing in return.
+You make a lot of acquaintances, you're best friends so long as you’re flattering them, but rarely do you make genuine friends who’ll be there for you when you have nothing to offer, asking nothing in return.
 Chris became such a friend.
 We’d talk for hours, long after interviews were over, sometimes inventing features just so we could hang out – a journey on Eurostar springs to mind.
 It wasn’t like he needed the press.
 Soundgarden were already huge, already among the biggest bands of ‘grunge’.